 In the United States the faculties of institutions of higher education are privileged to determine the content of students' education and the methods of their instruction within broad guidelines set forth by accrediting agencies.
 For medical school faculties these agencies include the Liaison Committee for Medical Education for medical student education and the Accreditation Council for Graduate Medical Education for resident education.
-To a significant degree the faculties' decisions about educational programs for medical students and residents are also influenced by professional licensing policies in the states, national licensing examinations used by states and the policies and examinations of medical specialty certifying boards.
+To a significant degree the faculties' decisions about educational programs for medical students and residents are also influenced by professional licensing policies in the states, national licensing examinations used by states, and the policies and examinations of medical specialty certifying boards.

-Thus, while faculties have the ultimate responsibility for accomplishing the educational mission of their institutions, there are practical limits to educational experimentation that are imposed by external authorities.
-The degree to which these tend to perpetuate conventional educational approaches and inhibit improving the education of the students for which medical school faculties are responsible should be a concern of the Council of Academic Societies.
+Thus, while faculties have the ultimate responsibility for accomplishing the educational mission of their institutions, there are practical limits to educational experimentation in medical student education that are imposed by external authorities.
+Accrediting bodies tend to perpetuate conventional educational approaches and may inhibit improving the education of the students for which medical school faculties are responsible.

-- o Are CAS representatives and their societies sufficiently knowledgeable about the policies of accrediting, licensing and certifying agencies? - o Are there specific policies at present in force that need to be altered if the education of all types of students for which medical school faculties are responsible is to be improved? - o Should the AAMC/CAS develop a program to increase the level of knowledge and the involvement of academic societies in the assessment and modification of accrediting, licensing and certifying policies? - II.
+- o Are CAS representatives and their societies sufficiently knowledgeable about the policies of accrediting, licensing, and certifying agencies? - o Are there specific policies at present in force that need to be altered if the education of all types of students for which medical school faculties are responsible is to be improved? - o Should the CAS become involved in examining the effect on medical education of the policies of accrediting, licensing, and certifying authorities?

+II.
 Specialization and Fragmentation

-Specialization in both basic and clinical sciences is increasing with the growth of knowledge and the complexity of research, diagnostic and therapeutic technologies.
+Specialization in both basic and clinical sciences is increasing with the growth of knowledge and the complexity of research, diagnostic, and therapeutic technologies.
 Specialization inevitably leads to fragmentation as individuals with common interests draw together to share their experience and accomplish a common goal.
 At the national level this is evident in an increasing number of societies and associations and at the institutional level in multiple administrative units.
-This fragmentation can result in faculty members and students in one discipline or specialty neither understanding nor appreciating the contributions that other disciplines and specialties might make to the education of their students.
+The ability of faculties to provide a broad-based and integrated biomedical education is complicated by this trend towards specialization.

-- o Is fragmentation in the biomedical sciences impairing students' education? - o Should the CAS provide a forum for the presentation and discussion of knowledge and skills that should be shared by all disciplines in the biomedical sciences?
+- o Is increasing specialization in the biomedical sciences impairing students' education? - o Should the CAS provide a forum for the presentation and discussion of knowledge and skills that should be shared by all disciplines in the biomedical sciences?